nbulloch/spotcheck/README.md

 ## CSS Deliverable

-Styled each page to provide responsive layout and modern design.
+Styled each page to provide responsive layout and modern design

 - **Layout** - Pages have a uniform header, footer, and main content area
 - **Navigation** - Split navigation pattern with the username on the right